View our posts

 53%

-Since 2019 the attainment gap and progress gap between PP and non-PP has decreased.
-In 2022, 38% of the outgoing year 11 pupils were PP, and their average progress score was 0.07, a third of a grade lower than the cohort average.
+In 2024, their average progress score was -0.43, which was significantly lower than the cohort average at 0.30.
 This gap is broadly the same in English, Maths and across EBACC and Open bucket subjects too.

 We can, and will, improve further.
 We will ensure that we achieve our targets for 2024/25.
-To ensure that our strong curriculum is being learnt by all pupils, irrespective of their background, we will continue to focus on high quality CPD that empowers teachers to be even better at their craft.
+To ensure that our strong curriculum is being learnt by all pupils, irrespective of their background, we will continue with the academy focus of attendance and high quality CPD that empowers teachers to be even better at their craft.